-This course will combine traditional lecturing with hands-on assignments that reinforce the lecture material.
+This course will combine traditional lecturing with problem-based assignments that reinforce the lecture material.
 In particular, lectures will focus on concepts and ideas while the assignments will provide concrete experience and skills.
+Students are expected to read the textbook, and participate by asking and responding to questions during class.
+There will be regular homework assignments and quizzes.
+For individual attention, students are encouraged to attend office hours.
+This syllabus and other relevant course handouts will be posted on Blackboard.